 The Story Behind the Standard

-In April 2014, that method stopped being academic.
+In April 2014, that method stopped being theoretical.
 While training for an endurance event, Richard was struck by an SUV.
-The injuries were severe, and recovery became a different kind of life: not motivation, not hype — measurement.
-What improved?
-What didn’t?
-What held up when fatigue hit?
-The answer was always the same: consistent steps, repeated long enough to become real.
+The injuries were severe, and recovery became a different kind of education: not hype, not optimism, but measurement.
+What improves?
+What does not?
+What still holds when fatigue sets in?
+The answer was never dramatic.
+It was always the same: consistent steps, repeated long enough to become real.

 One year later, in April 2015, he finished the Boston Marathon.
 By 2018, he qualified for the Ironman 70.3 World Championship.
-Those milestones weren’t about being impressive — they were proof that the system worked: disciplined repetition, tight margins, and refusal to drift.
+Those milestones were not simply athletic accomplishments.
+They were proof that a disciplined system works: tight margins, repeated actions, measurable progress, and no dependence on emotion to carry the outcome.

-In the early aftermath — when recovery is raw and uncertain — Richard also began speaking in traumatic brain injury spaces.
-Not as a highlight reel, but as someone still doing the work: explaining what the invisible injury feels like, what real progress looks like, and why support systems matter.
-That commitment grew into ongoing advocacy and community support tied to TBI awareness.
+In the early stages of recovery — when everything is uncertain and the invisible nature of injury is difficult for others to understand — Richard also began speaking in traumatic brain injury spaces.
+Not as a motivational symbol, but as someone still doing the work: explaining what recovery feels like, what progress actually looks like, and why support systems matter.
+That commitment grew into long-term advocacy and community support tied to TBI awareness.

-He carried the same discipline into roofing because insurance runs on one currency: documentation.
-In Richard’s view, if a condition cannot be demonstrated and verified, it cannot be trusted.
-His inspections are engineered to be third-party reviewable — so homeowners, desk adjusters, appraisers, and carriers can evaluate facts without needing a sales narrative.
+Richard carried this disciplined way of thinking into roofing because insurance ultimately runs on one thing: documentation.
+In his view, if a condition cannot be shown, explained, and independently checked, it cannot be trusted.
+That is why his inspections are built to be third-party reviewable — so homeowners, desk adjusters, appraisers, and carriers can evaluate facts without needing a contractor’s sales narrative to hold the file together.

 What “third-party reviewable” means in practice

-- Evidence-first photos that show context and close detail (so the record stands alone).
+- Evidence-first photos that show both context and detail, so the documentation can stand on its own.

-- Clear labeling that ties each photo to roof location, slope, and observed condition.
+- Clear labeling tying each image to roof location, slope, and observed condition.

-- Causation framing built around observable indicators — not assumptions.
+- Causation framing built around observable indicators rather than assumptions.

-- Scope aligned to code intent so repairs don’t fail permitting or inspection logic.
+- Scope aligned to code intent so repairs do not collapse under permitting or inspection logic.

 - Consistent file structure so a reviewer can audit the claim without guesswork.